Tomorrow Never Comes (Rancid album)

 Tomorrow Never Comes is the tenth studio album by the American punk rock band Rancid, released on June 2, 2023.
 It marks the band's first album in six years since 2017's Trouble Maker.
-Like most of the band's albums, Tomorrow Never Comes is produced by Brett Gurewitz.
-It is also the first Rancid album since Rancid 5 to not have any ska influenced songs.

 It was preceded by the singles and music videos for "Tomorrow Never Comes", "Don't Make Me Do It" and "Devil in Disguise".
 "New American" and "Live Forever" were released as singles and music videos.
 It is Rancid's shortest album to date at 28 minutes and 47 seconds.

 The vinyl version swaps tracks 1 and 5 on side A making "The Bloody & Violent History" the opening song instead of the title track.